scanpay/node-scanpay/README.md

     break;
   case 'ScanpayAPIError':
     // An error occurred internally with Scanpay's API break;
-  case 'ScanpayConnectionError':
-    // Some kind of error occurred during the HTTPS communication break;
   case 'ScanpayAuthenticationError':
     // You probably used an incorrect API key